sgladkoff/goldpan/docs/rigora.md

-# Content Export / Import Features
+# Content Export / Import

 **Rigora** is very good at exporting various file formats.
 For example, you can export the contents of a XLIFF file as an Excel, Word or TMX file, or export unique records only to remove duplicates.